 The celebrated Tel Dan Stele (I call it the “Stele Dan”) specifically mentions a triumph over the “House of David.”
 Why so significant?

-- This phrase, “House of David,” on this stele represents the only evidence of King David’s dynasty outside of the Bible.
+This phrase, “House of David,” on this stele represents positive evidence of King David’s dynasty outside of the Bible.

 The Irony of the Tel Dan Stele